Individuals who are awaiting criminal charges while trying to find a new job may be wondering, will a pending misdemeanor show on a background check?

 Another common misconception about criminal records is that crimes committed while the individual was a minor will disappear when they turn 18.
 Although this is somewhat true, it’s slightly more complicated than the records simply going away.

 In most states, individuals can easily have juvenile records sealed when they turn 18.
 However, this does not happen automatically and in most states, the individuals will need to petition to have the record sealed.
-Luckily most states make the process of sealing juvenile records far easier than the process of sealing adult criminal records.
+Luckily most states make the process of sealing records for minors far easier than the process of sealing adult criminal records.

 How To Get Charges Dropped Before Court Date